Food and Recipes

 As an adult, I’ve been so disappointed in the so called "scones" that are sold in coffee shops and many bakeries.
 Either they are dry, or are hard as a rock, or are basically muffins cut into triangles (did you see that Curb Your Enthusiasm episode?).
 I eventually stopped buying them altogether.

 This recipe brings back the spirit of my grandmother’s scones—rich, tender, and satisfying—now updated to be completely plant-based.
 They’re perfect with a cup of tea, and served with vegan whipped cream and jam.
+The first version below is very buttery; a lighter, lower-fat version follows.

 Ingredients